Qingyi-Www/Final-Project/README.md

 ### 2. Wrote the Introduction part of the essay: Literature Review.pdf

 About the feasibility of my project, mainly including the existing research and the significance of the project.
 (View Literature Review.pdf)

-There’s the link about my essay on Google Docs if I upload a pdf that's not easy to read: https://docs.google.com/document/d/1-iiLT-GF5E35Y-toC7YNKWTx89TsdeicaAzzfK-SBGA/edit?usp=sharing

 ### 3. Interview (8.10-8.20)
    I. I interviewed eight students around me with the questions in the questionnaire.pdf and I summarised each question. (see Summary and Transcript part) The questionnaire is based on the existing questionnaire model.